 The galaxy is located in the southeastern corner of Camelopardalis not far from the Ursa Major and Lynx borders.
 In a barren region of sky, it's positioned between two 6th magnitude stars.
 Almost 8 degrees southeast of NGC 2403 is star Muscida (ο UMa - mag. +3.4).

-The structure of NGC 2403 resembles that of M33 "the Pinwheel Galaxy" in Triangulum.
+The structure of NGC 2403 resembles that of M33 in Triangulum.
 Both galaxies are spatially similar in size, appear almost face-on from our perspective and contain numerous HII star-forming regions, although M33 is more than three times closer to us than NGC 2403.

 Through 7x50 binoculars, NGC 2403 appears as a faint patch of nebulous light.
-With an 80mm (3.1-inch) scope, it displays a bright core surrounded by an oval fuzz without detail.
-A larger 200mm (8-inch) scope reveals mottling and on good nights part of the brighter northern spiral arm can be seen.
+With an 80mm (3.1-inch) refractor, it displays a bright core surrounded by an oval fuzz without detail.
+A larger 200mm (8-inch) scope reveals mottling, and on good nights part of the brighter northern spiral arm can be seen.
 In addition, averted vision reveals numerous bright and dark regions.
-On closer inspection, the bright nucleus appears slightly oval shaped.
+On closer inspection the bright nucleus appears slightly oval shaped.
 In very large instruments, for example 400mm (16-inch) reflectors, the spiral arms are much easier to distinguish.

-There are more than 100 known emission nebulae in NGC 2403's spiral arms; some span up to 800 light-years are visible in large backyard scopes.
-In total, the galaxy spans 21.9 × 12.3 arc minutes of apparent sky.
+There are more than 100 known emission nebulae in NGC 2403's spiral arms with some spanning up to 800 light-years and visible in large backyard scopes.
+In total, the galaxy spans 21.9 x 12.3 arc minutes of apparent sky.

-NGC 2403 is a wonderful spiral that's the brightest galaxy in the northern section of sky not included in the Messier catalogue.
+NGC 2403 is a wonderful spiral and is the brightest galaxy in the northern section of sky that's not included in the Messier catalogue.
 It has a spatial diameter of 65,000 light-years and is estimated to contain about 50 billion stars.
 To date, three supernovae have been reported, SN 1954J, SN 2002kg and SN 2004dj.